HackYourFuture-CPH/program/contributing/templates/module/week1/session-plan.md

 > [!TIP]
 > Exercises might appear inside the Session Outline section if they are tightly integrated into the flow of the session.
 If you have more like a library of exercises that should be worked through in order, then you could also list them in a separate section here.

+## Optional Exercises

+> [!TIP]
+> If you have some extra exercises that trainees can complete if they finish the rest, or want to push themselves, include them in this optional section.